Victor-Nikliaiev/OtvetiMailRu/README.md

 # OtvetiMailRuBlackList

-This script add functionality to add/remove users to a blacklist it watchs:
+This script adds some functionality to add/remove users to/from the blacklist it watchs:

 1) Question section